Michigan State League

 The Michigan State League was a minor league baseball league that operated in various seasons between 1889 and 1941.
-The league franchises were based exclusively in Michigan, with the league forming on six different occasions.
-Twenty two different cities hosted teams in the Michigan State league.
+The league franchises were based exclusively in Michigan, with the league forming on six occasions.
+Twenty two cities hosted teams in the Michigan State league.

 History

 Five of the six Michigan State League incarnations operated only one or two baseball seasons and the other four seasons.
 Jointly they covered eleven baseball seasons from 1889 to 1941.

 The first two Michigan State Leagues, 1889-1890 and 1895, predated the establishment of present-day Minor League Baseball, an umbrella organization of minor leagues.
 The third was a "Class D" league during 1902 only, the first season for the organized minors.

 In 1911, the West Michigan League expanded and became the fourth Michigan State League as a "Class D" minor league through 1914.

 In 1926, the Michigan–Ontario League merged with the Central League to form the fifth MSL, which played only the one season.

 The sixth Michigan State League operated in 1940 and 1941.